 - If you're appealing a decision we made about coverage for care, you and/or your doctor need to decide if you need a fast appeal.
-If your doctor tells us that your health requires a fast appeal, we'll give you a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 5.2 of this chapter.
+If your doctor tells us that your health requires a fast appeal, we'll give you a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 5.2.

-Step 2: Ask our plan for an Appeal or a Fast Appeal
+Step 2: Ask our plan for an appeal or a fast appeal

 - If you're asking for a standard appeal, submit your standard appeal in writing.
 Chapter 2 has contact information. - If you're asking for a fast appeal, make your appeal in writing or call us.
 Chapter 2 has contact information. - You must make your appeal request within 65 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
 If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
 We may give you more time to make your appeal.
 Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for asking for an appeal. - You can ask for a copy of the information regarding your medical decision.
 You and your doctor may add more information to support your appeal.
-We're allowed to charge a fee for copying and sending this information to you.

-Step 3: We consider your appeal, and we give you our answer.
+Step 3: We consider your appeal and we give you our answer.

 - When our plan is reviewing your appeal, we take a careful look at all the information.
-We check to see if we were following all the rules when we said no to your request. - We'll gather more information if needed and may contact you or your doctor.
+We check to see if we followed all the rules when we said no to your request. - We'll gather more information if needed and may contact you or your doctor.